HAND-CHECKED·SOURCE-VERIFIED EVERY TERM·REAL TUITION FEES·0 PAID PLACEMENTS

 • Pattaya News opening announcementLocal press confirmation of August 2026 opening: The Pattaya News — September 2025 opening announcementIndependent local confirmation that admissions opened in September 2025 for the August 2026 first intake.

-Five down.
+Eleven down.

 to go.